Programme

 The NSDAP as Artistic Sponsor, Publishing House, and Agent: The Modern Operas of the NS-Kulturgemeinde

-First performance of Wozzeck in Leningrad in 1927 and the reception of Alban Berg in the Soviet Union: actors and media
+First performance of Wozzeck in Leningrad in 1927 and Alban Berg's reception in the Soviet Union: actors and media

-"Cultural Resistance" to Fascism or Assertion of Italy's "Intellectual Primacy"?
+"Cultural Resistance" against Fascism or Assertion of Italy's "Intellectual Primacy"?
 Decision-making processes and the political dimension in the Italian premiere of Wozzeck in 1942

 The publishing policy of Universal Edition in the interwar period